EDUC 205 Learning Theory and Portfolio Development

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the candidate is required to create a thread in response to the provided prompt for each discussion.
-Each thread must be a minimum of 300 words and demonstrate course-related knowledge.
-Each thread must contain two citations in current APA format.
-In addition to the thread, the candidate is required to reply to two classmates’ threads.
-Each reply must be a minimum of 150 words and contain at least one citation in current APA format.
+Therefore, the candidate is required to create a thread in response to the provided prompt for the Discussion in this course.
+The thread must be a minimum of 300 words and demonstrate course-related knowledge.
+The thread must contain 2 citations in current APA format.
+In addition to the thread, the candidate is required to reply to 2 classmates’ threads.
+Each reply must be a minimum of 150 words and contain at least 1 citation in current APA format.
 (CLO: C, E, F)

 Practice Portfolio Project Assignments (3)